sagemath/trac_to_gh/Issue 6170.md

 # Issue 6170: automate applying patches from a ticket and testing them

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6170

 Original creator: was